 1pt Each Way (1/5 1-8) Matthew Wolff 33/1 @ William Hill

 We closely looked at Harris English at 22/1 for our second spot however a reflection on the prices led us to side with the youngster.
-Matt is one place ahead of Harris in the world rankings in 15th spot, which alone is enough to suggest he’s value this week.
+Matt is one place ahead of Harris in the world rankings in 15th spot, which alone is enough to suggest he’s a value play this week.
 Add in a 20th place finish here last year and top 5’s at the PGA Championship and US Open – two tough similar major style layouts, and he is cracking value at 33’s.
 Finished 40th last week which we can forgive as improved as the week went on.

 0.75pts Each Way (1/5 1-8) Billy Horschel 45/1 @ William Hill

 Billy caught our attention two weeks ago at the Sony Open as he finished 7th – his 2nd top 8 in three starts.
 He is listed on our player profiles as a player to back when he’s hot.
-He famously went back to back wins in 2014 to win the FedEx cup.
+He famously went back-to-back wins in 2014 to win the FedEx cup.
 He relishes a tough golf course and has two 8th place finishes here in the last 5 years.
-He also has a previous win on POA Annua greens so we fancy Billy to roll it well this week.
+He also has a previous win on POA Annua greens, so we fancy Billy to roll it well this week.

 0.5pts Each Way (1/5 1-8) Talor Gooch 80/1 @ William Hill

 Talor was included in our pre-season ‘five to watch’ who could bag their maiden PGA Tour title this year.
-We mentioned in that article that he enjoys the demands of tough golf courses and he showed that in 2019, finishing 3rd here.
+We mentioned in that article that he enjoys the demands of tough golf courses, and he showed that in 2019, finishing 3rd here.
 That performance was also after a good week at the American Express, like he did last week finishing 21st.
-He finished 2020 well with a 4th in Houston and a 5th at Shaddow Creek, he can make another step in his career this week.
+He finished 2020 well with a 4th in Houston and a 5th at Shadow Creek, he can make another step in his career this week.

 0.5pts Each Way (1/5 1-7) Carlos Ortiz 100/1 @ Betfred

 We feel Carlos has been priced up wrong this week.
 He ranks 54th in the world and won four starts ago in Houston.
-He fended off the world number 1 Dustin Johnson and Hideki Matsuyama that day so we know he is fearless in contention.
+He fended off the world number 1 Dustin Johnson and Hideki Matsuyama that day, so we know he is fearless in contention.
 Signed off with a 64 two weeks ago at Sony to finish 14th.
 Missed his last two cuts here but finished 11th in 2015.
-He has the all round game to deal with the troubles Torrey Pines will throw at him.
+He has the all-round game to deal with the troubles Torrey Pines will throw at him.